430058Mauger1/Unit-13-2022/doc/design/stakeholders 2.md

 ## Ash:
  it looks nice because of the professional colour scheme and all the phones look nice and well presented as well all the link's work which is really good and so does the navigation. you have a nice variety of phones which is good and the website looks really good.

+ ## Mitchell:

+I do approve of the colour scheme and the simple layout of the website because it is easy to navigate through.
+A decent variety in the phones and accessories you have included.
+Since the images are the hyperlinks I believe it would be good if you make it so that they have some sort of affect when you hover over them so that people are aware that they are a hyperlink, same goes for the icons underneath.

 # Feedback review
 ## Patryk
 I have changed the phone descriptions so now the grid and text is larger and easier to read.